AdaCore/gnatstudio/docs/users_guide/remote.rst

 system different from the one on their desktop machine.

-One common way of operating in such an environment is to access the server through a remote windowing system such as X-Windows.
+One common way of operating in such an environment is to access the server through a remote windowing system such as X Window System.
 GPS can be used in such way, but it is not necessarily the most efficient configuration because running GPS remotely on a shared server increases the workload of the server as well as traffic on the network.
 When the network is slow, user